Individual Person-Centered Plan

 Stable Family Life

-Residential groups grocery shop, prepare meals, and dine together, while sharing events of their day around the table.
-They also work together to clean their living quarters.
+Housemates grocery shop, prepare meals, and dine together, while sharing events of their day around the table.
+They also work together to clean their living environment.
 We teach interpersonal skills to help them interact, express their feelings, and resolve conflicts with each other.

 Our homes are extremely stable.
 Some groups have lived together for decades, and they are very quick to tell you they live with their “family.”